Philippine offshore gaming operator: 2024 Porac raid

 On June 4, 2024, joint operatives of the Criminal Investigation and Detection Group and the PAOCC raided a POGO firm, the Lucky South 99 Outsourcing Inc.'s 5.8 ha complex, with 46 buildings, and other corporations at Grand Palazzo Royale complex at Porac, near its border with Angeles City.
 The same day, Malolos Regional Trial Court Branch 14 issued a search warrant for violation of the Anti-Trafficking in Persons Act of 2003.
 The judge, however, issued a 3-page Order denying the Application, grounded on Rule No. 126 of the Revised Rules of Court, on June 5.
 On June 7, RTC, San Fernando, Pampanga issued another Warrant.
 The Supreme Court is investigating the allegations regarding the withdrawal of the first warrant.

 Initially, 190 individuals were arrested; 158 Chinese, Vietnamese and Malaysian citizens including 29 Filipinos, were rescued during the service of the warrant.
 Senator Risa Hontiveros suspects that someone tipped the POGO operators of the law enforcement operation.
 A criminal investigation was launched on the alleged leak resulting into the "compromised" raid.
 A PAOCC official noted that "157 foreigners suspected to be POGO workers were caught leaving" before the operatives' wellness check.
 Only 140 suspects from 1,000 foreign nationals in the POGO buildings were found before the PAOCC team reached the site.
 Senator Sherwin Gatchalian said Chinese criminal syndicates had intelligence gathering, reaching into the judicial department.
-Lucky South 99 hired convicted pork barrel, Dennis Cunanan, in its operations.
+Lucky South 99 hired into its operations Dennis Cunanan, who was convicted in 2015 of participation in the Philippine pork barrel scam.
 Porac Mayor Jing Capil denied allegations of his participation explicitly stating that no mayor's permit was issued to Lucky South for 2024.
 In September 2022, the POGO firm was previously raided and closed due to unlawful activities, but it continued operations thereafter without permit.